 New details emerge as the search for a motive drives Wisconsin school shooting investigation

-By Chris Boyette, Karina Tsui, Jessie Yeung, Amanda Jackson, Michelle Watson and Dalia Faheid, CNN
+By Chris Boyette, Karina Tsui, Jessie Yeung, Amanda Jackson, Michelle Watson, Dalia Faheid, Josh Campbell and David Williams, CNN

-(CNN) — The Abundant Life Christian School remains a crime scene Thursday as detectives search for a motive in the deadly Monday morning shooting carried out by a student and probe her possible links to a man who – according to an Associated Press report – authorities believe was planning another mass shooting in California.
+(CNN) — The Abundant Life Christian School in Wisconsin’s capital remains a crime scene as detectives search for a motive in the deadly Monday morning shooting carried out by a student and probe her possible links to a California man who authorities say was planning another mass shooting.

-The campus remains closed as investigators comb through social media and documents to understand how 15-year-old Natalie Rupnow, who went by Samantha, got a firearm used in the killings at the private school in Madison, Wisconsin.
+The campus remains closed as investigators comb through social media and documents to understand how 15-year-old Natalie Rupnow, who went by Samantha, got a firearm used in the killings at the private school in Madison.

 Rupnow used a handgun to carry out the attack, authorities said.
 The handgun and a second gun not used in the attack were found at the scene, Madison police said Wednesday.
 The US Bureau of Alcohol, Tobacco, Firearms and Explosives has traced the origins of the weapons, but police won’t provide further information on the guns, “as it could jeopardize our investigation,” a police statement said.

+The FBI said it is also “not aware of any ongoing threats associated with this matter in Wisconsin or California,” the agency said in a statement to CNN.

+The Abundant Life Christian School attack was one of more than 80 school shootings across the United States this year – surpassing 2023 for the most in a single year since CNN began tracking such incidents in 2008.

-Teacher Erin Michelle West, 42, of DeForest, and student Rubi Patricia Vergara, 14, of Madison, were both pronounced dead at the scene, the Dane County Medical Examiner’s Office said in a news release Wednesday.
+Teacher Erin Michelle West, 42, of DeForest, and freshman Rubi Patricia Vergara, 14, of Madison, died at the scene, the Dane County Medical Examiner’s Office said in a news release Wednesday.

-Six people were injured.
+Six people were injured in the shooting.
 Two students with life-threatening injuries remain hospitalized, while four other people with minor injuries were discharged, the Madison Police Department said in a release Wednesday.

-The tragedy is one of more than 80 school shootings across the United States this year – surpassing 2023 for the most in a single year since CNN began tracking such incidents in 2008.

 Rupnow was pronounced dead at a hospital Monday as a result of “firearm related trauma,” the medical examiner’s office said, noting additional testing is underway.

-Data from an FBI study and other reports suggest that active shooter incidents involving female shooters are rare.
+Active shooting incidents involving female shooters are rare, data from an FBI study and other reports suggest.
 CNN has documented 83 school shootings in 2024, and of the 59 in which the gender identity of the suspected shooter was available, only two were female.

-As investigators sift through Rupnow’s social media and analyze documents she is purported to have written, it also appears she had been in contact with a 20-year-old man in Carlsbad, California, who was plotting a mass shooting with the teenager and told her he was planning to attack a government building, the AP reported, citing court documents.

-A California judge issued a restraining order against the man Tuesday under California’s red flag law, the AP reported.
-The order requires the man to turn his guns and ammunition within 48 hours unless an officer asks for them sooner.

-CNN has reached out to Carlsbad police and the FBI for information.

-Rupnow’s parents, Jeff and Mellissa Rupnow, have not responded to CNN’s repeated requests for comment.
-They are cooperating with police, Madison Police Chief Shon Barnes has said.

-Court records obtained by CNN show Rupnow’s parents have been married to each other and divorced from each other twice, with court orders requiring the teen to split time between her mother’s home and her father’s.

 The mayor of Madison said it is too early to comment on whether the parents of the shooter will face criminal charges, as have a few other parents of US school shooters in recent years.

-Investigators are looking at “if the parents may have been negligent,” Barnes said Tuesday.
+Investigators are looking at “if the parents may have been negligent,” the police chief said Tuesday.
 He also said investigators “have no reason to believe that they have committed a crime at this time.”

+Rupnow’s parents, Jeff and Mellissa Rupnow, have not responded to CNN’s repeated requests for comment.
+They have been cooperating with police, Barnes has said.

+Court records obtained by CNN show Rupnow’s parents have been married to each other and divorced from each other twice, with court orders requiring the teen to split time between her mother’s home and her father’s, court records obtained by CNN show.

 Jeff Rupnow had posted a photo on Facebook of his daughter at a shooting range in August.
-In the photo, the teenager can be seen wearing a black shirt with the name of the band KMFDM, whose lyrics were cited by the students who carried out the 1999 massacre at Columbine High School in Colorado, where 13 people were killed.
+In the photo, the teenager can be seen wearing a black shirt with the name of the band KMFDM.

+The German band’s lyrics were cited by the students who carried out the 1999 massacre at Columbine High School in Colorado, where 13 people were killed and a song by the band was featured in a TikTok video posted moments before a 17-year-old unleashed gunfire at Iowa’s Perry High School, killing a sixth grader and wounding seven other people in January.

 KMFDM issued a statement condemning the 1999 attack and expressed sympathy for the victims, adding their music was intended to stand against violence, according to Reuters.